-With Gatsby as their proposed static site generator and short timeframe for the project, we needed a headless CMS that we knew would work well with Gatsby and was a proved hosting solution.
+With Gatsby as their proposed static site generator and short timeframe for the project, we needed a content management tool that we knew would work well with Gatsby and was a proved hosting solution.

 The biggest challenge in this project was its design.
 Because the project required the use of many SVG files, most of which had to be in a particular position on the site.
 We decided to divide the background of each section on the page into "fragments" and properly positioned them in CSS.
 This, in turn, forced us to use many CSS pseudo-elements.
 Due to the multitude of these pseudo-elements, there were a lot of problems with the z-index property.
 One other curiosity about the project was the implementation of a website translation into two languages.